Kiwis01/MedAI/README.md

 ## Useful Information

-- `"training/"` is not needed in the app; it's just for experimentation and trying different datasets, etc.
 - `"static/script.js"` handles the files (input image and output predictions).
 - `"static/predict"` and `"static/uploads"` handle predicted images and uploaded images, respectively.
-- `"predict.py"` can run independently.
-Some code is commented out if you want to try local predictions (without running Flask).

 ## Todo